thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 from bias errors because the underlying signal may not conform to the shape chosen.
 [Zahiri-Azar2008,Geiman2000,Jacovitti1993,Moddemeijer1991,Cespedes1995]_

-Curve fitting bias errors can be avoided by using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
-Cespedes et al. examined the use of 1D sinc reconstruction to locate the cross-correlation peak, and found that it significantly out-performs parabolic or cosine interpolation.
+Curve fitting bias errors can be avoided using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
+Cespedes et al. examined the use of 1D sinc reconstruction to locate the cross-correlation peak and found that it significantly out performs parabolic or cosine interpolation.
 Reconstruction is computationally expensive, when compared to curve fitting methods, and an optimization method must be utilized to find the peak location.
 Cespedes et al. used a binary search method to decrease computation times [Cespedes1995]_.